The BRAT Diet: Who Can Try And Foods To Avoid.

 There are effective alternatives to the BRAT diet, and those stomach-soothing foods include oatmeal, saltine crackers, clear broth, or fermented foods like sauerkraut.

-The BRAT diet is recommended for persons who experience diarrhea or vomiting.
-Also known as bland diet, the BRAT diet consists of simple-to-digest foods low in fat and fiber.
+The BRAT diet is recommended for people who experience diarrhea or vomiting.
+Also known as a bland diet, the BRAT diet consists of simple-to-digest foods low in fat and fiber.
 It has a neutral flavor and is lower in acidity; thus, it allows you to have fewer bowel motions.
 However, because it is poor in dietary fiber and does not provide sufficient nutrition, the BRAT diet is only safe to follow for two to three days until your digestion improves.

 Frequently Asked Questions